pactflow/docs.pactflow.io/website/docs/docs/on-premises/environment-variables.md

 ### PACTFLOW_SAML_ALLOWED_CLOCK_DRIFT

-To allow for a small amount of clock drift between PactFlow and the Identity Provider, the allowed clock drift may be specified.
+To allow for a small amount of clock drift between Pactflow and the Identity Provider, the allowed clock drift may be specified.
 Its value must be given in a number (and/or fraction) of seconds.
 The value is added to the current time at which the response is validated, before it is tested against the NotBefore assertion.

 **Required:** false<br/>
 **Default:** `0`<br/>